tjek/coexec/README.md

 ## Templates

-Co-Executioner comes with a set of templates to accommodate common usage patterns.
+Co-Executioner comes with a set of templates to serve common usage patterns.
 You can easily access them as such:
 ```js
 { Templates } = require('co-executioner');